 What is Kohelet?

 Kohelet is a traditional, egalitarian, lay-led Jewish synagogue located in Denver, Colorado.
 We seek to provide and maintain a warm and intellectually engaging community for Jewish prayer, observance, study, and mutual support.
+We are a do-it-yourself group with most everything, from services to holiday events, designed and led by members.

 Who are we?

 Kohelet was founded more than 40 years ago.
 Although we hadn’t walked through the desert, we did come from different backgrounds and different levels of Jewish knowledge.
-Today those backgrounds and personal data are even more diverse, representing a wide range of ages, geographical home bases, Jewish observance, family make-ups –and senses of humor.
+Today those backgrounds and personal data are even more diverse, representing a wide range of ages, geographical home bases, Jewish observance, family make-ups, –and senses of humor.

 We welcome people of all ages and with all levels of familiarity with Jewish texts and ritual.
 We are always looking for new members as well as new guests.